-- Speak with your insurance professional to coordinate a wildfire consultation with a risk advisor, experienced in wildfire mitigation, to conduct a structure assessment.
-They will be able to give expert suggestions on how to make your home and property less vulnerable. - If you are making changes to your home as a result of an assessment or for general upgrades, talk to your local fire department about what materials they recommend. - Examine the following exterior areas of your home to help prevent damage before a wildfire ignites:
+- Schedule a home consultation with a risk advisor, experienced in wildfire mitigation, to conduct a structure assessment.
+The risk advisor will be able to give expert suggestions on how to make your home and property less vulnerable. - If you are making changes to your home as a result of an assessment or for general upgrades, talk to your local fire department about what materials they recommend. - Examine the following exterior areas of your home to help prevent damage before a wildfire ignites:

-Roof: If you have a wooden roof, you should consider replacing it with a Class A firerated roof (such as tile, slate, or asphalt with an underlayment).
+Roof: If you have a wooden roof, you should consider replacing it with a Class A fire-rated roof (such as tile, slate, or asphalt with an underlayment).